Melissa1909/neuroimaging-primer/README.md

 - [Neuroimaging and data science](https://neuroimaging-data-science.org/root.html): interactive book with coding exercises targeted to neuroimaging
 - [different tutorials listed by LMU open science center](https://github.com/lmu-osc)

 Alternatively, Matlab and/or R are also powerful programming languages that are widely used in neuroimaging research.
-Knowing one programming knowledge allows you to more quickly and easily learn others - the concepts are mostly very similar.
+Being skilled in one programming knowledge allows you to more quickly and easily learn others - the concepts are mostly very similar.

 If you want to know more about it, follow me to the [coding section](https://github.com/Melissa1909/neuroimaging-primer/tree/main/programming) of this tutorial! 🥰